HarshKapadia2/blog/content/posts/hackathon-team-attitude.md

     -   Unenthusiastic members usually 'finish off' their assigned tasks and don't help out at places where things are lagging behind schedule.
         -   This is obviously assuming that they're within their working limit and are willing to learn something they might've never done before.
         -   It's fair if the other team refuses the help if they think that a new member would only slow things down.
--   Giving a preference to personal work
+-   Giving preference to personal work
     -   Everyone has a personal life and things to do all the time.
 This does not mean that organising the hackathon, a responsibility that the member took up voluntarily, takes a back seat all the time.
 There is a limit to everything and one has to contribute considerably to the event along with their personal responsibilities.
     -   Everyone makes sacrifices and if a few members don't work towards the event, the others also feel like giving their pressing personal matters more of their time than the event.
     -   If there is a health/family/personal issue going on, the member is definitely excused without any questions asked.